 Symes, LB, NL Wershoven*, L Hoeger*, JS Ralston*, SJ Martinson, HM ter Hofstede, CM Palmer.
 Applying and optimizing DNA analysis to determine the identity of plant material extracted from the digestive tracts of insects.
-In revision for PeerJ.
+PeerJ 7,e6808.

 Symes, LB and T Wheatley.
 Random is not real: How the patchy distribution of ecological rewards may generate incentive hope.
 Editorially selected commentary.
-In press at Behavioral and Brain Sciences.
+Behavioral and Brain Sciences 42.

 Fitzpatrick CL, Mendelson TC, Rodríguez RL, Safran RJ, Scordato E, Servedio MR, Stern CA, Symes LB, Kopp M. Theory meets empiry: a citation network analysis. .
 Bioscience.
 68(10), 805-812.

 Symes LB.
 2018.
 Spatial and temporal variation in three call traits and preferences of the tree cricket Oecanthus forbesi.
 Behavioral Ecology and Sociobiology 72:35.
 Click for PDF.

 Kopp M^, Servedio MS^, Mendelson TC, Safran RJ, Rodriguez RL, Scordato EC, Symes LB, Balakrishnan CN, Hauber ME, Zonana DM, van Doorn GS.
 2018.
 Mechanisms of assortative mating in speciation: connecting theory and empirical research.
 The American Naturalist 191:1-20.